 This policy is not meant to address differences in opinion regarding validity of employment determinations such as salary recommendations, promotion and tenure decisions, performance evaluations, hiring decisions, job classification decisions, transfers or reassignments, termination or layoff because of lack of work or elimination of a position, and normal supervisory counseling.
-Furthermore, this policy does not intend to address behaviors that do not constitute sexual misconduct, discrimination, or harassment.
-Offensive workplace behavior that does not violate this policy should be addressed to the appropriate supervisor and the Executive Director of Human Resources.
+Furthermore, this policy does not intend to address behaviors that do not constitute discrimination, harassment, or sexual misconduct.
+Offensive workplace behavior that does not violate this policy should be addressed to the appropriate supervisor and the Associate Vice President of Human Resources & Chief Human Resources Officer.